 - how contextual shocks shape Americans racial/ethnic identities.

 SPLC “Whose Heritage?”
-Dataset supplemented by authors’ research.
+Dataset supplemented by authors’ research, and joined to TIGRIS county shapefiles.
 Data source: Southern Poverty Law Center.
 2019.
 “Whose Heritage?
 Public Symbols of the Confederacy.”
 February 01.
 Download data.